PhamVuHuyenTrang/MambaQuant/README.md

 ◦ pip install -e mamba-1p1p1

 ## Usage
-The code is being sorted out
+The code is being sorted out.I've been busy with work recently, and the code is expected to be updated by mid-March with more explanations of args and code for mamba-llm.

 ## Contributing